 Yelling actually became necessary.
 Or so I felt at the time.
 I had to raise my voice just to be heard over the kids arguing.
 I had to raise my voice after repeating instructions because obviously, they couldn’t hear me, right?
 And let’s not even talk about the yelling when I actually got angry.

 Aside from the things mentioned above, I was also battling serious depression.
 I never had energy, I didn’t feel good about myself, and I was extremely inconsistent with everything the kids needed to be learning from me.
 I couldn’t keep up.

-Thankfully, we found the right medication (that’s another story for another time, you can read it here if you’d like), and I started to feel like me again.
+Thankfully, we found the right medication (that’s another story for another time, you can read it here if you’d like), and I started to feel more like myself again.
 What I didn’t expect though, was that feeling “normal” meant re-learning to deal with certain emotions.
 I felt happy again, which is amazing, and I was more patient in general, but when something bugged me or one of the kids acted out, I felt like Bruce Banner turning into the Hulk.

-It was a completely foreign emotion to me.
-One that my children were learning to deal with in their own lives, and now, as their mother, I was re-learning it with them, rather than guiding and teaching them.
+It was a completely foreign emotion to me – one that my children were learning to deal with in their own lives.
+And now, as their mother, I was re-learning it with them, rather than guiding and teaching them.